-Offline management of your employees seemed straightforward, compared to today’s daily struggle of remote working.
+Motivating remote employees seems straightforward compared to today’s daily struggle of remote working.
 Various disputes arise when managing your entire remote team.
 Cases of work burnout, demotivation, and lack of resources are a few common challenges that a remote worker may face.
 These roadblocks hamper your employees’ productivity and affect their performance and your organization’s outputs.

-Teleworking has grown over the years as technology advances.
-You can refer to the infographic that says how remote working is widely accepted.
+Remote working has grown over the years as technology advances.
+This infographic shows how remote working is widely accepted.

 Now I would like you to picture the struggle while working remotely.

-- Taking care of your employees generates their trust for the organization.
+- Taking care of your employees generates their trust in the organization.

 - It will boost your employee productivity even remotely.